bitNathan/blackjack2/README.md

 ## Configuration

-In app/config.py (or via environment variables) you may define:
+In environment variables (inserted via app/config.py) you may define:

 - SECRET_KEY — used to sign session cookies